IBT-FMI/NeuroGentooProject/doc/BuildServer.md

 ### Pre and Post Hooks

-Image building commands is extended by prepending or appending additional scripts placed in the relevant “hooks” directories: `roots/<ID>/hooks/<command>/pre` and `roots/<ID>/hooks/<command>/post`.
+Image building commands can be extended by prepending or appending additional scripts placed in the relevant "hooks" directories: `roots/<ID>/hooks/<command>/pre` and `roots/<ID>/hooks/<command>/post`.
 Everything in `pre` gets executed before the scripts in `hooks/<command>/<machinetype>`, everything in `post` afterwords.

 ### Command Chaining

-To execute a command after another command has finished, one can specify multiple commands in `roots/<ID>/hooks/<command>/chain` that then get executed after command`, with a completely new environment (i.e. global variables are lost, and the cleanup-routines have been executed).
+To link commands together (e.g. to execute `openstack_image` after `update`), one can specify multiple follow-up commands in `roots/<ID>/hooks/<command>/chain` that then get executed after `command` has finished, with a completely new environment (i.e. global variables are lost, and the cleanup-routines have been executed.
+This differentiates chaining from pre and post hooks).
-Each chained command has its own line (they are newline-separated) !!!
-This needs to be better explained, I only understood what you meant after looking at the figure.
+Each chained command has its own line (they are newline-separated)

-![A flowchart of all configuration files, hooks and command chains](graph/Scripts.png) !!!Isn't `$PWD/roots/<ID>` also on the buildserver? if you want to make a distinction between the BuildServer system and the eponympus directory, please refer to them with unambiguous formulations.
+![A flowchart of all configuration files, hooks and command chains](graph/Scripts.png)

 Logging
 -------